-We'll be back at The Emerald Rose in Billerica, Masss., on February 24.
-In the mean time, catch Steve with Chris Fitz every Thursday night at the Jasper Hill Cafe -- Acoustic Hoedown in Holliston, Mass.
+We'll be back at The Emerald Rose in Billerica, Masss., on FRI JULY 20.
+In the meantime, catch Steve with Chris Fitz every Thursday night at the Jasper Hill Cafe -- Acoustic Hoedown in Holliston, Mass.

 For booking, email us at email@example.com

 The Brickyard, 371 Main St., Woburn, MA.
 Pizza, burgers -- plus music on weekends downstairs in the swanky bar, part aquarium and part blue grotto, with couches, tables and extensive bar.

 The Emerald Rose, 785 Boston Rd.
 (Rt.
 3A), Billerica, MA.
 Live music on Saturdays -- but that's just the start.
 There's a huge selection of seating (restaurant, booth, or bar) and a terrific menu with Irish standards and straight-on roasts with sides and salads.
 Friends who come to hear the music come back for the dinner.

 Jasper Hill Cafe, 770 Washington Street (Route 16), Holliston, MA. .Great food, informal setting.
 Steve Dineen and Chris Fitz appear with guest musicians every Thursday in the popular Acoustic Hoedown a gathering place for blues, rock, and country fans.
 Friday and Saturday nights feature great regional bands.

 Boston Bands.
 Aunt Mimi has been a member since 2007.
 The site had an overhaul recently and looks great.
 Search by date, artist or venue.

 North Shore Tonight.
 Guide to entertainment in northeastern Massachusetts -- search by date, artist or venue.

 Boston Blues Society.
 Where to hear blues in the area -- search by date, artist or venue.

 Open Mike.
 Find an open mike night somewhere local.